rodrigodivino/literature-analyzer/README.md

 The application uses only the titles of the papers for keyword detection.

-After removing stop words (e.g., "of", "the") and move all words to lower case, the application creates the unigrams, bigrams, and trigrams of each title.
+After removing stop words (e.g., "of", "the") and moving all words to lower case, the application creates the unigrams, bigrams, and trigrams of each title.

 For example the title ```Literature Analyzer Application``` produces the following candidate keywords: